Iristyle/Posh-GitHub/README.md

 In the future, this will be handled by a package manager, but for now it works.

+Note that it uses the path of the currently loaded Posh-GitHub module to determine which physical Powershell module to update.
+As long as the currently loaded module is the one installed to your profile, this will work fine.

 ### Automatic via PsGet

 It seems like it would make sense to distribute this through [PsGet][PsGet].